 After her months of living and working with a Sifnian family, the time had come for Lindaki mou to leave.
 The world is large, it has plenty of places to be seen, and further adventures were calling to this teenage girl.

 It was the 1970s, a time when vehicles on Sifnos were rare, but she was offered a ride to the ferry.
 She declined.
 She’d spent weeks and weeks walking this island’s paths and walking was how she would leave.
-So she bade her host family good-bye.
+So after giving her host family some herbs she’d picked as a small gift, she bade them good-bye.
 Antonis, the boss who’d hired her and trusted her to go off to all corners of the island with his donkey, laden with goods to deliver to waiting customers.
 His wife Margarita whose kindness and generosity and delicious food Linda still marvels at to this day.
 Their young daughter Popi who, as they giggled together over the strange sounds of each others’ language, had become a treasured pal.
 And the old grandfather who, though he’d always said little, admired her spirit and willingness to step into the unknown.

 With only her pack on her back, she set off.
 There were several paths that led down to Kamares where more than once she’d taken the donkey for a swim in the sea.
 But no matter which route she chose, it would lead her along marble-paved walkways, past stone walls thousands of years old, into quiet valleys and across wind-blown hilltops, and into the refuge of shaded churchyards where, she knew, she’d always find cool water in its well.
 Always the breeze would ruffle her hair, the scent of wild herbs would fill her lungs and the sun and sweet memories of her time in Sifnos would warm her skin and much more.